dragonflydb/documentation/docs/command-reference/sorted-sets/zrevrange.md

 ## Introduction

-In Dragonfly, as well as in Redis and Valkey, the `ZREVRANGE` command is used to return a range of members in a sorted set, ordered from the highest to the lowest score.
+In Dragonfly, as well as in Redis and Valkey, the `ZREVRANGE` command is used to return a range of members in a sorted set, **ordered from the highest to the lowest score**.
 It is the reverse of the `ZRANGE` command, which retrieves members in ascending order of their scores.
 This command is particularly useful for ranking scenarios like leaderboards, where you want to list the top performers.